hashicorp/design-system/README.md

 ### `packages/flight-website`

-The dedicated `flight-icons` website (it has its own Yarn workspace).
+The dedicated `flight-icons` website (it has its own npm workspace).

 - website: [flight-hashicorp.vercel.app](https://flight-hashicorp.vercel.app/)